Mukhammadkodir/Codewars/README.md

-# Codewars || Linkedin
+# Codewars || Leetcode
-You can solve the Codewars or Linkedin problemes with my solution!
+You can solve the Codewars or Leetcode problemes with my solution!